gbdev/pandocs/content/Memory_Map.md

-The gameboy has a 16bit address bus, that is used to address ROM, RAM and I/O
+The Game Boy has a 16bit address bus, that is used to address ROM, RAM and I/O

 # General Memory Map